 Key Stage 3

-Instruments are available for loan through the County Music Service.
-To request an instrument, please complete the online form which can be found here: https://www.suffolkmusichub.co.uk/take-part/instrument-hire-and-loan/instrument-request-form-new/
+Instruments are available for loan through the Suffolk Music Hub.
+To request an instrument, please complete the online form which can be found here: https://www.suffolkmusichub.co.uk/take-part/hire-an-instrument/

-A number of regular concerts are organised both inside and outside school.
-Additionally there are some concerts, showcasing the work done in music lessons across Key Stage 3 – Key Stage 5.
-The department also runs an annual Young Musician of the Year Competition which is open to pupils of all levels.
+A number of regular concerts are organised both inside and of outside school, such as the annual Carol Service at St Margaret’s Church and the Northgate Spring Concert.
+The department also runs an annual Young Musician of the Year Competition which is open to students of all levels.

 Key Stage 4

 This course is divided into three units:

 Each unit will be integrated into a programme of study looking at a variety of styles and genres of music.
 The course will be divided into four main areas of study incorporating these different styles and genres.
 The four areas are as follows: